An adaptive high-order surface finite element method for the self-consistent field theory on general curved surfaces: Numerical results

 \subsubsection{Efficiency of solving parabolic equation}

 As discussed above, the most computationally demanding part of the SCFT simulation is solving the PDEs for propagators which is a parabolic equation.
-Therefore we first use a parabolic equation with an exact solution to demonstrate the accuracy of our methods.
+We take a parabolic equation with an exact solution as an example to demonstrate the accuracy of our methods.
 Consider the parabolic equation defined on a unit sphere

 where $(x,y,z)\in \{(x,y,z)~|~x^2+y^2+z^2=1\},~ t\in[0,T]$, and

 with exact solution $u(x,y,z,t) = \sin (\pi x) \sin (\pi y) \sin(\pi z) e^{-t}$.